MrCael/startup/notes.md

   - Make sure the `Record Type` is set to A
   - /(Second time only/) Enter an asterisk \(`*`\) in the `Record name` text box.
 This configures for all subdomains under your main domain.

+> [!NOTE]
+> An A record cannot point to another A record, only to an IP address

 An optional final step is to associate an Elastic IP Address with your EC2 Node.
 That way you can power down the server when you don't need it to save money and keep the same IP Address when you power it back up again.

 ### Elastic IP Steps: